Greek & Latin Summer School

 GK6003 Greek Texts: weeks 7-8 (5 ECTS credits)

 In each language 6 weeks will be spent completing the basic grammar.
-Classes occupy the mornings 6 days a week (9:30am-1pm MWF, 10:00am to 12:30pm TThS, with a half-hour coffee break each day).
-Weekly tests will be held on Saturdays.
+Classes occupy the mornings 6 days a week (9.30am-1pm MWF, 10am-12.30pm TThS, with a half-hour coffee break each day).
+Weekly tests will be held on Saturdays at 10am (no alternative arrangements will be possible).
 It is essential to complete and pass these to gain credit.

-During the last two weeks classes are from 9:30am to 1:00pm (with a half-hour coffee break) for 8 days (Monday to Friday and the following Monday to Wednesday) and the final exam will be on the morning of the last Thursday (August 14th)
+During the last two weeks classes are from 10am-1pm (with a half-hour coffee break) for 8 days (Monday to Friday and the following Monday to Wednesday) and the final exam will be on the morning of the last Thursday (i.e. August 13th)

 For the whole 8 weeks, afternoons are left free to allow for absorption of material and to complete homework assignments for the following day, and staff are always on hand for consultation.
-Though classes are only held in the morning the course is very demanding.
-Students should not expect to be able to hold down a part-time job and complete the course properly.
+Though classes are only held in the morning the course is very demanding and requires complete dedication.

 The basic textbooks for Latin for the first 6 weeks are: